 Will says, “I hope to become a professor here in the Tampa Bay area after graduation.
 If all my dreams come true, I’ll be teaching mass communication and society here at USF.”

 Students who work at the USF Tampa Library receive professional mentoring and guidance during their academic careers.
 How can you help create more bright USF graduates like these?
 Your financial contribution to the USF Libraries helps ensure worthwhile positions for student work.
-Contact Merrell Dickey by email at firstname.lastname@example.org or by telephone at (813) 974-1654 to give.
+Contact the USF Libraries Development office here or by calling (813) 974-4433 to give.